SteffanieJones/Regression-Module/README.md

 # Regression-Module
 The Regression Module is a Python package that takes inputs of molecular fingerprints or SMILES and outputs the performance of four regression models: Linear Regression, Gaussian Process Regression, Decision Tree Regression, and Random Forest Regression.
 The models' performance is quantitatively measured through statistics, specifically R^2, MSE, MAE, and R Pearson Correlation Coefficient values.

-# Dependencies
+# Dependencies:
 **scikit-learn**: 1.2.1, py310hd77b12b_0
 - from sklearn.linear_model import LinearRegression
-- from sklearn.gaussian_process import GaussianProcessRegression
+- from sklearn.gaussian_process import GaussianProcessRegressor
 - from sklearn.tree import DecisionTreeRegressor
 - from sklearn.ensemble import RandomForestRegressor
 - from sklearn.gaussian_process.kernels import RBF